pulimeng/Biology-Network-Reduction/PPI/README.md

 # Implementation Details

+The details of our reduction algorithm is provided here.
+Note that the reduction rules suits specifically for the GraphGR project (https://github.com/pulimeng/GraphGR).
+However, with some simple twist you can make your own reduction rules.

 ## Graph generation

 The network is represented as a node table and an edge table.
 The node table takes the following format: